 A typical teenager, David is introduced to a new girl who has recently moved into the neighborhood whilst catching crawfish.
 Megan Loughlin and her crippled little sister have come from another town to live with their Aunt Ruth Chandler (David’s next door neighbor and an eccentric divorcee).
 Ruth has three sons of her own and her house is like a relaxed beacon to the neighborhood kids during the summer: beers can be drunk within; cigarettes can be smoked.
 However, her authority and discipline can be just as far reaching as her philanthropy.
-At first her chastisement of Megan for relatively benevolent or even nonexistent crimes is subtle – this is, after all, 1958.
-But when her unconventional ranting on why punishments must be dealt out to Megan fan out into madness, she takes the children on an odyssey of torture and clout where adults write the rule of Law and anything they say is permissible.
+At first, her chastisement of Megan for relatively benevolent or even nonexistent crimes is subtle – this is, after all, 1958.
+But when her unconventional ranting on why punishments must be dealt out to Megan fan out into madness, she proceeds to take the children on an odyssey of torture and clout where adults write the rule of Law and anything they say is permissible.

 There are so many ethical and emotional questions raised in this film it would be foolhardly to list them all here: discover them for yourself.
 Answer them for yourself.
 The Girl Next Door is a devastating picture you will not easily forget.